n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googledrive/folder-operations.md

 ### Options

-- **Delete Permanently**: Choose whether to delete the folder immediately instead of moving it to the trash.
+- **Delete Permanently**: Choose whether to delete the folder now instead of moving it to the trash.

 Refer to the [Method: files.delete | Google Drive](https://developers.google.com/drive/api/reference/rest/v2/files/delete){:target=_blank .external-link} API documentation for more information.